LukasXavier/Checkers/README.md

 find the 'Solution Explorer' double click on the Checkers.sln, now you're inside the project at the top there is a green play button labeled 'Checkers' if you click it, the game will start.

-The game is very simple, click on the piece you would like to move, then click where you would like to move it, we did not implement a turn system so turns are played on the honor system where you make your turn then let the other player go.
-Otherwise its the same rules as checkers.
+The game is very simple, you play as the red pieces, you click on the piece you would like to move, then click where you would like to move it, we implement an AI that can only be described as "aggressively stupid", in that it will pick a random move to make unless there is a capture move, it will also pick the capture move that will result in the most captures.
+There is a turn based check that does not allow you to make multiple moves in a row, unless it is for a multi-capture.
+There is checks for draws as well as when either play has no further moves to make but still has pieces.

 If you run the code yourself through VS you might get an error saying board.png is not found, simply move the board.png file from the root of the repository to bin/Debug/net5.0-windows/ or bin/Release/net5.0-windows/ if the first location